KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 *Why is there no **time** type convention?*

-Well, time (of the day) is tricky, especially if you are collecting data across time zones.
+Well, time is tricky, especially if you are collecting data across time zones.
 It is not a good idea to let a user query by time of the day on raw data.
 For plausible expressions based on the time of the day *preprocessing* of the base audience is crucial.
 If there is anyway a preprocessing/cleansing step, then it is a good practice to categorize the time values (e.g., just the hour portion or something like "morning", "noon", "afternoon", etc.) to support users in writing meaningful expressions.

 [:arrow_right: §2.3 Date values](#23-date-values)